Town officials look to Plan B for turf field replacement

 Like the turf field, the track is also showing its age.
 According to the town’s capital improvement plan, the track “has lost a substantial amount of its surface materials in certain area and has shown increasing cracking throughout the surface.”

-Souza said ultimately a decision needs to be made as to when and how to get the item back before voters and “if voters aren’t supportive, how do we make sure we can continue to maintain it.”
+Souza said ultimately a decision must be made on how to get the item back before voters and “if voters aren’t supportive, how do we make sure we can continue to maintain it.”

 “The problem doesn’t go away,” Town Manager Tom Hall said.
 “Regardless of how we modify it, it is still going to be a high enough value that it is going to require voter approval.”